seam/cron/readme.md

 The rules concerning return types of @Asynchronous methods are as follows:

-* If method return type is void, no event will be fired
+* If the method return type is void, no event will be fired
 * If the method invocation returns a value of null, no event will be fired.
 Be careful of this!

 You would typically want one dedicated return type per asynchronous method invocation for a one-to-one mapping between methods and their observers, but there may be use cases for having multiple asynchronous methods all reporting their results to a single observer, and Cron would be totally fine with that.
-You could also introduce some additional CDI-style qualifiers into the mix, to achieve something like this:
+You could also introduce some additional CDI qualifiers into the mix, to achieve something like this:

     @Asynchronous @Credit
     public Balance addCredit(int dollars) {